Whether you are just visiting or have recently relocated, we welcome you to Charleston with open arms and a warm southern "Shalom Y’all!"

-Shalom Charleston, a program of the Charleston Jewish Federation has been created to seamlessly welcome you as the newest members to the Charleston Jewish community.
+Shalom Charleston, a program of the Charleston Jewish Federation, was created to seamlessly welcome the newest members to the Charleston Jewish community.
 Think of us as your welcome wagon, and the ones to go to whenever you have a question.
-The diversity represented through programs, synagogues and activities here are guaranteed to foster opportunities for you to find others to share the Jewish experience with!
+The diversity represented through programs, synagogues, and activities here are guaranteed to foster opportunities for you to find others in which to share the Jewish experience!

-By arranging personalized one-on-one meetings, you will have the opportunity to meet with Shalom Charleston volunteers and receive community resources, get connected with community organizations, learn about volunteer opportunities and make new friends.
+By arranging personalized one-on-one meetings, you will have the opportunity to meet with Shalom Charleston volunteers to receive community resources, get connected with community organizations, learn about volunteer opportunities, and make new friends.
 To schedule a meeting, please contact us at firstname.lastname@example.org.

 Tourists and Visiting Groups